Indira Gandhi: Green Revolution and the Fourth Five-Year Plan

 The period of 1967–75 was characterised by socialist ascendency in India, which culminated in 1976 with the official declaration of state socialism.
 Gandhi not only abandoned the short-lived liberalisation programme but also aggressively expanded the public sector with new licensing requirements and other restrictions for industry.
 She began a new course by launching the Fourth Five-Year Plan in 1969.
 The government targeted growth at 5.7% while stating as its goals, "growth with stability and progressive achievement of self-reliance."
 The rationale behind the overall plan was Gandhi's Ten-Point Programme of 1967.
 This had been her first economic policy formulation, six months after coming to office.
 The programme emphasised greater state control of the economy with the understanding that government control assured greater welfare than private control.
-Related to this point were a set of policies which were meant to regulate the private sector.
+Related to this point were a set of policies that were meant to regulate the private sector.
 By the end of the 1960s, the reversal of the liberalisation process was complete, and India's policies were characterised as "protectionist as ever."

 To deal with India's food problems, Gandhi expanded the emphasis on production of inputs to agriculture that had already been initiated by her father, Jawaharlal Nehru.
 The Green Revolution in India subsequently culminated under her government in the 1970s.
 It transformed the country from a nation heavily reliant on imported grains, and prone to famine, to one largely able to feed itself, and becoming successful in achieving its goal of food security.
 Gandhi had a personal motive in pursuing agricultural self-sufficiency, having found India's dependency on the U.S. for shipments of grains humiliating.

-The economic period of 1967–75 became significant for its major wave of nationalisation amidst increased regulation of the private sector.

-Some other objectives of the economic plan for the period were to provide for the minimum needs of the community through a rural works program and the removal of the privy purses of the nobility.
-Both these, and many other goals of the 1967 programme, were accomplished by 1974–75.
-Nevertheless, the success of the overall economic plan was tempered by the fact that annual growth at 3.3–3.4% over 1969–74 fell short of the targeted figure.
+The economic period of 1967–1975 became significant for its major wave of nationalisation amidst increased regulation of the private sector.
+Some other objectives of the economic plan for that period were providing for the minimum needs of the community through a rural works program and the removal of the privy purses of the nobility.
+Those and many other goals of the 1967 programme were accomplished by 1974–1975.
+Nevertheless, the success of the overall economic plan was tempered by the fact that annual growth at 3.3–3.4% over 1969–1974 fell short of the targeted figure.